reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

         assertNotNull(restPage);

         assertEquals(45, restPage.getTotalElements());
+        assertEquals(20, restPage.getSize());
     }
 ````
 Now we see that the test runs successfully.
+In this case, we have mapped all the pagination metadata that the Spring framework has returned, but we could also use `@JsonProperty` in conjunction with `@JsonIgnoreProperties(ignoreUnknown = true)` to map only the relevant elements.
+For instance, our application does not deal with sorting, so we could ignore mapping the `@JsonProperty("sort") JsonNode sort` if needed.

 ## Conclusion
 In this article, we took a closer look at how to make use of the `@JsonCreator` annotation with some examples.